spinnaker/spinnaker.github.io/setup/ci/jenkins.md

 ## Prerequisites

-In order to connect Jenkins to Spinnaker, you need:
+To connect Jenkins to Spinnaker, you need:

 *   A running Jenkins Master at version 1.x - 2.x, reachable at a URL (`$BASEURL`) from the provider that Spinnaker will be deployed in.